Logo February 2019 Explorations

 We had been told that this cemetery was the Jacks family graveyard.

-I have since seen it referred to as the Brookshire-Jacks Cemetery.
+We later learned it is referred to as the Brookshire-Jacks Cemetery.

 Old_Grave_marker